Josh Morrison practises in the areas of Indigenous law, construction and commercial litigation.

-Josh advises clients on builders liens, claims for extras, delays and other issues arising on municipal, commercial, and industrial construction projects.
+Josh also carries on a busy construction law practice and advises clients on builders liens, claims for extras, delays and other issues arising on municipal, commercial, and industrial construction projects.
 He has acted for project owners, consultants, contractors, trades and suppliers.
 He also provides strategic advice over the life of the project to avoid disputes and minimize project costs.

 - Chair (2012-2014), Secretary (2009-2012), Aboriginal Law South, Canadian Bar Association